wdempsey/fda-recurrentevents/README.md

 # Recurrent event analysis in the presence of functional covariates via random subsampling  #
-Code for combining functional data analysis (FDA) with random subsampling methods for fast fitting of recurrent event models in the presence of functional covariates (i.e., real-time sensor-based measures)
+Code for project on combining functional data analysis (FDA) with random subsampling methods for fast fitting of recurrent event models in the presence of functional covariates (i.e., real-time sensor-based measures).

 ## Project Description ##
 This project includes the code needed to reproduce the results in the